Uzbekistan Professional Football League: Uzbekistan Pro League

-On November 21, 2017, according to the decision of the PFL management, the First League of Uzbekistan was officially renamed the Pro League of Uzbekistan from 2018 season.
-The league was reduced from 18 to 16 teams.
+On November 21, 2017, according to the decision of the PFL management, Uzbekistan First League was officially renamed the Uzbekistan Pro League from 2018 season.
+In 2026 season 14 clubs are participating.
+From 2026 season 14 teams participating in Pro League.

 Uzbekistan First League

 It has been operating since 2010.
 Since the 2010 season, the first league competitions have been divided into two regions: the eastern region and the western region.
 Eastern region teams are made up of Andijan, Namangan, Fergana and Tashkent regional football clubs.
 The teams of the Western region are made up of football clubs of Syrdarya, Jizzakh, Navoi, Samarkand, Kashkadarya, Surkhandarya, Bukhara, Khorezm regions and the Republic of Karakalpakstan.
 Number of participating teams in each region: 14.

 The First League of Uzbekistan previously served as a second-class competition in the football system.
-After the establishment of the Pro League in 2018, the First League was reorganized from 2020 and is now the third-tier competition in the country.
+After the Pro League establishment in 2018, the First League was reorganized from 2020 and is now the third-tier competition in the country.